tokihab/PONG-BNU/README.md

 # PONG-BNU
 This repository features a Pong Game simulation developed using a microprocessor and assembly language.
 It focuses on real-time control, collision detection, and score tracking, offering practical experience in low-level programming, assembly language, and efficient resource management for embedded systems.

-# PONG-BNU
-This repository features a Pong Game simulation developed using a microprocessor and assembly language.
-It focuses on real-time control, collision detection, and score tracking, offering practical experience in low-level programming, assembly language, and efficient resource management for embedded systems.

 ## Pong Game Simulation on DOSBox

 This project simulates the Pong game using assembly language and is designed to run on DOSBox.
 Follow the steps below to run it: